 So, what do we do.
 First reduce buying disposables and replace these with environmentally friendly products whenever possible.
 Use your voice to let companies know that despite your loving their product, you are no longer willing to use their product or eat their food unless their containers are environmentally friendly.
 Choose wisely.

 Be aware that many coffee shops used disposable cups often composed with plastic as an insulator.
+Many shops will fill your container.

 Lastly, since many people around the world have difficulty finding clean water, The Water Project is working with local partners in these water scarce areas to bring clean, sustainable water supplies to within 1/2 mile of villages in need.
 Please help them.
 For more information, go to The Water Project.